TeddyRandby/hmjrPyTools/README.md

     entries.associate(["HMJr"])

 What the `associate()` method does is take a list of words, and rank the appearences of **every** other word in proximity to this word.
-A little complex, but it should make sense with an example.

-    TODO
+"Proximity" is defined as appearing with at least one of the given words in the content of an **Index**.